gma/2025.pyconuk.org/src/faq.md

 <p><strong>What is Python?</strong> <a href="https://docs.python.org/3/faq/general.html#what-is-python">The Python website</a> has lots of helpful details on Python, including links to tutorials.</p>

+<p><strong>Do you pay speaker expenses?</strong> All speakers, workshop leaders and Young Coder session leaders
+will receive a free ticket to the full 4 day conference.
+Unfortunately, as a community conference, we do not have the funds to pay for additional travel and accommodation costs.</p>

+<p><strong>What age is the Young Coders Day aimed at?</strong> We expect that Young Coders sessions will be suitable
+for approximately 8-16 year olds.</p>

+<p><strong>I'm 17.
+Can I come to the conference?</strong >Yes!
+Under-18s are welcome as attendees at the main conference.
+However, if you are under 18, you will need to be accompanied by an adult, who is the main ticket holder.
+Each conference ticket holder can add up to 2 under-18s to their ticket purchase.</p>

+<p><strong>Can you help me with a visa application?</strong> If you require an invitation letter for your visa application, please first purchase your ticket and then send an email to {{ "pyconuk@uk.python.org" | create_mailto_link }} with your request.</p>

 <h2>Glossary</h2>
 <table class="table">
   <tbody>